Jakal02/iris_ml_api/model/README.md

 Then, when I open a `.ipynb` file, I can click "Select Interpreter" > "Select another Kernel" > "Python Environment" and the python env will show up

-To get poetry to work with jupyter notebooks, I had to follow the advice from [here](https://stackoverflow.com/questions/72434896/jupyter-kernel-doesnt-use-poetry-environment)

-Also, you have to downgrade numpy to version 1.26 and change the pinned versions for python to `python = ">=3.10,<3.13"`
+Also, I had to downgrade numpy to version 1.26 and change the pinned versions for python to `python = ">=3.10,<3.13"`